Writing Advice from Classic Authors

 Self-Acceptance: A Hard-Fought Battle for Writers

-There’s a cartoon on my bulletin board of two caterpillars creeping along, with a butterfly hovering above them.
+I used to have a cartoon tacked on my bulletin board, showing two caterpillars creeping along on the ground and a butterfly hovering above them.
 One caterpillar eyes the butterfly suspiciously, and says, “You’ll never catch me going up in one of those things!”
-Maybe it isn’t what the cartoonist intended, but I see it as a metaphor for the sad state of women’s self-esteem.

 Categories: Writing Advice from Classic Authors Comments: (2)